Infosys Q3 net profit up 11.8 pc at Rs 5,809 cr; ups FY22 revenue growth outlook to 19.5-20 pc | Business

 - India

-India's second-largest software services Infosys on Wednesday posted an 11.8 per cent rise in consolidated net profit to Rs 5,809 crore for December 2021 quarter.
+India's second-largest software services firm Infosys on Wednesday reported an 11.8 per cent rise in consolidated net profit to Rs 5,809 crore for December 2021 quarter.

 The IT firm also increased its revenue growth guidance for FY22 to 19.5-20 per cent.